ringvold/website/content/blog/functors-what-are-they.md

     url: 'https://soundcloud.com/lambda-cast/16-functors'

 ---

+*This article has first published as a part of [Bekks 2019 christmas calendar](https://www.bekk.christmas/post/2020/8/functors-redux)*

 A functor might sound very strange and esoteric but chances are you have used it in some ways.
 Some of you probably a lot!
 In this article we will look at what they are and some reasons they are useful.